 The advent of Generative AI has thus forced me to confront the fact that I had become the kind of teacher who was suspicious of their students, presuming they were seeking shortcuts to success, and my role was to catch them in the act - a role that Generative Al had frustratingly made even more complex.
 Engaging in a direct conversation with the three students, rather than confining my discussions to peers, played a pivotal and revelatory role in my reflective practice.
-The interaction I had on that afternoon made me confront some of my preexisting biases, some of which predated the emergence of Generative AI, and helped me better calibrate my expectations concerning students and their learning.

-What made the discussion even more enlightening was that our discussion didn't merely impact me as the educator: it also, in turns, shaped the three students' expectations regarding Generative Al and how it can be integrated into their learning processes without diminishing the sense of ownership - something that the PAIR framework makes possible.
-This mutual understanding led us to the decision to collaborate on a project proposal aimed at securing college funding to explore the integration of Al into the essay-writing process.
+Importantly, the discussion didn't merely impact me as the educator: it also, in turns, shaped the three students' expectations regarding Generative AI and how it can be integrated into their learning processes without diminishing the sense of ownership - something that the PAIR framework makes possible.
+Together, we have put forward a research project - eventually funded by King's College Teaching Fund - to test the PAIR framework in the context of essay-writing in Political Science.
+The main research activity consists of a workshop where 15 first year undergraduate students will be asked to engage in an iterative essay-writing process, beginning with the creation of an output through Generative AI.
+They will then critically evaluate it based on the module's marking criteria and use this assessment to compose their essay, complemented by a reflective piece detailing the cognitive steps taken.
+After incorporating the necessary refinements highlighted by the co-created project, the PAIR-informed assignment brief will be adopted in my Foundation module for the next academic year.

-While we still don't know the outcome of our project bid, I am certain that our discussions on Generative AI and assessment have already provided us with valuable and transformative insights.
-One of these insights is the necessity for students and educators to collaborate in defining the novel paradigms of learning and teaching that the rise of Generative AI challenges and urges us to create.
+Even before knowing the outcome of our project bid, I deemed the discussions on Generative Al and assessment with the three students a success, having provided us with valuable and transformative insights.
+Namely the necessity for students and educators to collaborate in defining the novel paradigms of learning and teaching that the rise of Generative Al challenges and urges us to create.
+Our project - collaboratively designed and implemented at every phase - aims precisely to address and contribute to this necessity.

-I would like to thank Camille Bacha De Carvalho, Duru Karadeniz and Ziti Lei for our engaging discussions and for reminding me of the importance of placing trust in our students.
+I would like to thank Camille, Duru, and Ziti for our valuable discussions and for reminding me of the importance of placing trust in our students.